 The tears in her eyes, and the genuine joy that radiated from her made the back of my eyes tingle.

 I turned back to my uncles to make a statement about how I did not intend to let my father down, when I noticed that Uncle Azubuike’s countenance had not changed.

-He did not look angry, he looked…guilty.
+He did not look angry, he looked…uncomfortable.